-I never cease to be in awe of the magnificent creatures on this planet, and those that live in the oceans are the most extraordinary of all.
-Despite zoo-like implications, a trip to the Atlanta aquarium was a vision of serenity.
-The glory and elegance of the whale sharks tail as it glides through the water, the perfection and grace of movement.
+I never cease to be in awe of the magnificent creatures on this planet, and those that live in the oceans are some of the most extraordinary of all.
+Despite its zoo-like implications, a trip to the Atlanta aquarium was a vision of serenity.
+The glory and elegance of the whale shark’s tail as it glides through the water, the perfection and grace of movement.
 And when the jellyfish swims, it reminds me of all the layers of a woman’s skirt dancing at midnight.

 Our oceans are an eternal wonder.
-So lets everybody be conscious about how we each individually affect natural eco-systems.
-For starters, avoid buying fish and eating at restaurants that serve farmed fish or endangered species.
+So let’s everybody be conscious about how we individually affect our natural eco-systems.
+For starters, avoid buying fish from big supermarkets and eating at restaurants that serve farmed or endangered species.
 Just ask.

 We sat down for an intimate conversation with our friend, purveyor of the stars, RASTA FAR I and all round creator, Remed.